|Born in Pennsylvania, moved to Delaware by age 9||Insurance underwriter|

-It does not appear that Thoroughgood had special skills (i.e. doctor, dentist) that would have allowed him to be direct commissioned today, but I have very little information about the U.S. Army’s policies regarding direct commissioning of officers in World War II.
+It does not appear that Thoroughgood had special skills (such as being a doctor or dentist) that would have allowed him to be direct commissioned today, but I have very little information about the U.S. Army’s policies during World War II.
 It is also possible that he had some undisclosed history in the National Guard.

 “2LT Frank Robert Thoroughgood.”
 Find a Grave. https://www.findagrave.com/memorial/54165875/frank-robert-thoroughgood

 Frank Robert Thoroughgood Individual Military Service Record, date unknown.
 Record Group 1325-003-053, Record of Delawareans Who Died in World War II.
 Delaware Public Archives, Dover, Delaware. https://cdm16397.contentdm.oclc.org/digital/collection/p15323coll6/id/21139

 “Local Man Dies at Walter Reed Hospital.”
 The Newark Post.
 December 10, 1942, Pg.
 1. https://udspace.udel.edu/bitstream/handle/19716/18853/np_033_47.pdf?sequence=1&isAllowed=y